-- 293.13(1)(a) The department is directed to adopt rules implementing and consistent with ch.
-293. - 293.13(1)(b) The department is directed to establish, by rule, minimum qualifications for applicants for prospecting or mining permits. - 293.13(2)(a) The department is required to develop rules that adopt minimum standards for exploration, prospecting, mining and reclamation. - 293.15(9) The department is directed to write rules by which the department may grant exemptions, modifications or variances from any rule under chapter 293 or under chapters 289-292 as related to nonferrous mining waste. - 293.15(10) The department is directed to promulgate rules regarding minimizing, segregating, backfilling or marketing mining waste. - 293.15(11) The department is directed to develop rules establishing groundwater quantity and/or quality standards for any prospecting or mining site including standards for mining waste sites. - 293.21 The department is authorized to write rules pertaining to different aspects of metallic mineral exploration including license fees, drillhole fees, notifications and inspections and a procedure for bond release. - 293.32(1) The department is directed to establish application fees for proposed prospecting and mining projects. - 293.35(1) and 293.37(1) The department is authorized to establish requirements for applications for prospecting and for mining permits. - 293.63 the department is authorized to establish procedures for the release of reclamation bonds for prospecting sites to essentially all aspects of a metallic mining waste facility including the location, design, operation, closure and long-term care of such facilities.
-Section 289.05(2) requires the rules to be in accordance with any or all of the applicable provisions of ch, 289 and chs.
-30 and 283, Stats.
-The proposed rules in ch, NR 182 are in accordance with multiple provisions in ch.
-289 and the NR 500 series of administrative rules.
-The proposed rules also reference requirements in ch.
-283 concerning the regulation of discharges of pollutants to waters of the state, including wastewater discharges regulated under s.
-283.31 and stormwater discharges regulated under s.
-283.33, Stats.
+- 293.13(1)(b) The department is directed to establish, by rule, minimum qualifications for applicants for prospecting or mining permits. - 293.13(2)(a) The department is required to develop rules that adopt minimum standards for exploration, prospecting, mining and reclamation. - 293.15(9) The department is directed to write rules by which the department may grant exemptions, modifications or variances from any rule under chapter 293 or under chapters 289-292 as related to nonferrous mining waste. - 293.15(10) The department is directed to promulgate rules regarding minimizing, segregating, backfilling or marketing mining waste - 293.15(11) The department is directed to develop rules establishing groundwater quantity and/or quality standards for any prospecting or mining site including standards for mining waste sites. - 293.21- The department is authorized to write rules pertaining to different aspects of metallic mineral exploration including license fees, drillhole fees, notifications and inspections and a procedure for bond release. - 293.32(1)- The department is directed to establish application fees for proposed prospecting and mining projects.

 Chapter 289, specifically s.
-289.05(2) and (3), Stats., authorize the department to promulgate rules related
+289.05(2) and (3), authorize the department to promulgate rules related to essentially all aspects of a metallic mining waste facility including the location, design, operation, closure and long-term care of such facilities.

 Section 227.11(2)(a), Wis.
 Stats., authorizes the department to adopt rules interpreting the provisions of ch.293, Wis.
 Stats., if the department considers it necessary to effectuate the purpose of the statute.
-The department considers the rule changes necessary to effectuate the purpose of legislative changes made to chapters 289 and 293 since initial adoption of the rules.
-In compliance with s.
+The department considers the rule changes necessary to effectuate the purpose of legislative changes made to the mining laws since initial adoption of the rules.
+Also, in compliance with s.
 227.22(4), Wis.
 Stats., the department has reviewed 2017 Wisconsin Act 134 and has determined that rulemaking is necessary to address the statutory changes made by the legislature.
-The department is also proposing to revise rules that have been superseded or that require amendment due to prior legislative changes, including those related to financial responsibility for long term care of mining waste facilities, collection of prospecting and mining permit application fees, processing of modifications, information related to applicant compliance history and specific decision-making criteria.
+The department is also proposing to revise rules that have been superseded or that require amendment due to prior legislative changes.